chilli11/empora-challenge/README.md

 - There is a timeout set on the check for data on `stdin`.
 It can be changed in the `env.js` file, or at runtime by passing the `t` flag.
 It is in milliseconds.

+### Classes

+The `AddressDTO` and `ValidationResponse` models are designed to allow for changes in the data structures that feed them, the CSV data and API responses, respectively.

+Differently structured CSV data will work as long as it includes the three required fields: 'Street Address', 'City', and 'Postal Code'.
+If any of those fields are named differently in the data, an update to the constructor can account for that without changing any of the logic.

+`ValidationResponse` similarly allows for any changes in the API response structure to be handled in the constructor without modifying any of the application logic.

+### Services

+I chose to create the `environment` service so that the API key and `stdin` timeout could be overridden by runtime arguments.

+The `address-validator` service is intended to be a place for any validation logic that is independent from the presentation and other business logic.
+That could include addition of other address-validator.net APIs, data transforms, etc.

 ### Notes

 - I use Windows, so `cat` created some issues with PowerShell.
 I have tested this using `type`, instead